Rohja/esphome-xiaomi-smart-pet-fountain/README.md

 You should be aware that this project is not affiliated with Xiaomi and that using this firmware might void your warranty.
 I'm not a lawyer so I can't provide any legal advice but I can tell you that I'm not responsible for any damage that might occur to your device (like the pump burning after running without any water !!).

 It's also a good idea to get a dump of the original firmware before flashing this one so you can revert to the original firmware if needed.
-Since the firmware code is the property of Xiaomi, I can't provide it here but you can find it by following the [esptool.py documentation](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/basic-commands.html#read-flash-contents-read-flash).
+Since the firmware code is the property of Xiaomi, I can't provide it here but you can dump your own copy by following the [esptool.py documentation](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/basic-commands.html#read-flash-contents-read-flash).

 --------------------------------------------